KORSiRO/3DFi_3D-Filament-Inventory/README_EN.md

 <br />

-3DFi is an Excel spreadsheet that allows you to track your 3D filament consumption.
+3DFi is an Excel spreadsheet that allows you to track your 3D filament consumption.<br>
 Several values are taken into account to allow you to be as accurate as possible.

 <br />